-In my job teaching the American accent, I advise and coach many people who were born in India but now work in the US.
+In my job as an American accent coach, I advise many international professionals who were born in India but now work in the US.

 If you are an Indian English speaker you may be wondering just how the Indian accent differs from the American accent.

-Here are four ways that the Indian accent and the American accent are different.
+Keeping in mind that people born in India speak a wide variety of languages, here are 4 ways that the Indian accent and the American accent are different.

-- The American accent has rules for syllable stress that many Indians don’t use.
+- The American accent has clear rules for syllable stress that most Indians don’t follow.

 - Many Indian languages don’t have the /ʒ/ sound found in the words pleasure, measure or occasion.

-- The intonation that Indians use to ask questions and the intonation that Americans use to ask questions is also different.
+- The intonation that Indians use and the intonation that Americans use is often different.

 I can show you how to make changes